Laser / Skin Resurfacing

 How does it work?

-• When a pulse of light or a laser beam is delivered to the skin, you might experience a mild sting or pinch similar to the snap of a rubber band.
+• When a pulse of light or a laser beam is delivered to the skin, you might possibly experience a mild sting or pinch similar to the snap of a rubber band.
 No local anesthesia or pain medication is required.

 • In contrast, shaving, waxing, and depilatory creams are all temporary methods that must be repeated on a regular basis.